Abuenameh/abuenameh.github.io/index.markdown

 This web app was forked from Renato Böhler's **[logossim](https://github.com/renato-bohler/logossim){:target="_blank"}** and has been edited in the following ways:
 - Addition of the ability to rotate components.
 - Addition of JK, D, and T flip-flops.
+- Addition of the ability to record the signal at any points in the circuit.

 The app is a work-in-progress, so there may be some bugs.
 Please save fairly often to help mitigate against that.
 The web app is available at <https://abuenameh.github.io/logossim/>.